The Job Resume - Gotta Get It Right

 kids, whether or not your hobbies include golf or listening for extra-terrestrials with the modified ham radio

 contraption in your garage.
 Especially that last one.
 10) Check, check, check for misspellings.
+Don’t ever,

-Don’t ever, ever, ever submit a resume or post it online without
+ever, ever submit a resume or post it online without doing a spell check.

 In fact, take it a step further and have one or two friends or colleagues proofread the job resume for spelling